for-giobbe/BASE/README.md

 **BASE** - pronunced  /'baze/ - is a tool to test **B**ranch **A**nd **S**ite **E**volution.

-It has been desinged to function in three indipendent steps:

-1.   **analyze**	compare which out of two dN/dS models fits best to each ortholog group(s), by parallel processing.

-2.   **annotate**	reconstruct & reformat the internal edges along with the associated leafs in codeml output(s).

-3.   **extract**	find biologically equivalent branch(es), independently from any missing taxa.

 The focal poin of BASE is to allow analyses on selection regimes / molecular evolution to integrate ortholog clusters which present missing data (*i.e.* ortholog clusters which do not contain the full set of species considered).
 The vast majority of the litterature on the topic restricts analyses on the subset of genes which are found across all the species considered,